Kernix13/guitar-chord-names/README.md

 ## Contributions

-I would like to have some help with the project but I haven't done the contribution guidelines thing yet, coming soon...still working on getting a Jr. Dev job.
+I would like to have some help with the project but I am still working on getting a Jr. Front-End Developoer job.
+If uoui have any improvements or suggestions, then open an issue and I will reply ASAP.

 ## License

-Coming soon...but this is a free app so use it as you want.
+Copyright © 202 kernixwebdesign.com

+The content of this repository is bound by the MIT license.